TEDxPortsmouth Team

 And, if you could see any historical figure, living or dead, give a TED Talk who would it be and what would they talk about?
 How about Eleanor Roosevelt talking about gender identity?

-SPEAKER TEAM
+SPEAKER COACHES

-Debbie Kane, Writing Coach & Speaker Communication
+Debbie Kane, Writing Coach

 And, if you could see any historical figure, living or dead, give a TED Talk who would it be and what would they talk about?
 Theodore Roosevelt.
 I’d like to know about his travels out West in the late 19th century and what inspired his efforts to establish national parks and preserve our natural resources.
 Also, artist Georgia O’Keeffe, because her work is so compelling.